Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 ```
 Database → Environment Variable → Error
 ```

-This means the app works locally without a database, but in production you get the benefit of automatic token rotation handling.

 ### Error Handling Philosophy
 Building a real-time widget means embracing failure gracefully: